SUSE-Enceladus/mash-client/docs/source/config.rst

 Options
 -------

-The following options are currently available in the config file:
+The following options are currently available in the configuration file:

 *host*
   Hostname of the MASH Server API.
 Example *http://127.0.0.1*